chrplr/gohello/README.md

 First, you must decide about the module's name, also known as the `module path`.

-Because we plan to publish the module on github, I have chosen to name it `github.com/chrplr/gohello`,  (see <https://go.dev/doc/modules/managing-dependencies#naming_module> for advice about naming a module).
+Because I plan to publish the module on github, I have chosen to name it `github.com/chrplr/gohello`,  (see <https://go.dev/doc/modules/managing-dependencies#naming_module> for advice about naming a module).

+Note that `chrplr` is my username on github.com, therefore you need to change it and replace it with you own identifier in everything that follows.
+Otherwise, it will not work (unless you have managed to steal my credentials on github ;-) ).

 Let us start by creating a local folder for the module and initialize the go.mod file with the module path: